MTV’s ‘The Challenge’ Has Been Renewed For Season 36

 In the upcoming episode, the remaining nine competitors will participate in what host T.J.
 Lavin has dubbed the most brutal final yet.

-“Stamina will be tested in freezing cold temperatures and massive mountains as challengers fight for the championship title” and their share of the million-dollar prize.
+“Stamina will be tested in freezing cold temperatures and massive mountains as Challengers fight for the championship title and their share of the $1 million prize.”

 While chatting with EW, Lavin also reminisced on the early days of the series and pointed out that many other shows have copied The Challenge over the years.